moses-shenassa/llm-workflow-automation-engine/README.md

 A production-style proof‑of‑concept demonstrating **LLM‑powered ticket triage**, workflow orchestration with **n8n**, and a clean **FastAPI + HTML/JS frontend**.
 Built to showcase real‑world automation architecture for employers evaluating AI engineering capability.

+Why This Project

+This repo is designed as a realistic, production-style example for employers evaluating AI workflow engineering skills.
+It demonstrates:

+End-to-end architecture (frontend → API → LLM → workflow engine)

+Structured JSON outputs from an LLM (ticket summary, category, priority, review flag)

+Integration with an orchestration tool (n8n webhook → FastAPI) suitable for real-world automation.

 ---

 ## 🌐 Overview